jdb/jdb.github.com/sources/counter.txt

 43

-An incrementor would commonly be called without argument and return *43* the first time it was called and *44* the second time, etc.
+An incrementor would commonly be called without argument and return *43* the first time it was called and *44* the second time, etc. With an incrementor, same cause lead to *different* effects.

-With an incrementor, same cause lead to *different* effects: it returns almost the same integer as the last time the incrementor was called, except that the integer has been incremented by one.
-It usually serves as a counter but it is a function instead of being a
-variable: instead of using ``count+=1``, ``count()`` is used instead.
-It has its uses in Python where binding a variable does not return the bound value, as in the C langage.

-In the example, *start* is enclosed in the created callable but it can not be modified.
+In the example, *start* is enclosed in the created callable *f* but it can not be modified.
 The following function tries to increment *start*.
 But an *unbound exception* concerning *start* is raised when calling the incrementor:

 >>> def make_incrementor(start):
 ...     def f(jump=1):
 ...         start+=jump
-...         return jump
+...         return start
 ...     return f
 ...
 >>> f = make_incrementor(42)